Dr Christopher Lovejoy embedding 'organoids', photo : Charlie Murphy

 Checking the progress of 3D neuronal cultures, photo : Charlie Murphy

-Professor Selina Wray lead pioneering dementia research at UCL’s Instiute of Neurology to investigate why abnormalities in an important protein called ‘tau’ can lead to brain cell death in different kinds of dementia to better understand the role of genes in the development of these conditions.
+Professor Selina Wray lead pioneering dementia research at UCL’s Instiute of Neurology to investigate why abnormalities in an important protein called ‘tau’ can lead to braincell death in different kinds of dementia.
+Her work aims to better understand the role of genes in the development of these conditions.

 Using innovative stem cell technologies which facilitate a kind of ‘reverse engineering’, Selina is able to ‘reprogramme’ skin cells into stem cells which are a kind of “master cell” capable of forming any of the cell types in our body.

 These stem cells are then ‘directed’ to become brain cells (neurons) “in a dish” which are nurtured over many months to create complex neuronal (brain cell) cultures.
 These extraordinary brain tissues – grown in 2 dimensional and now more three dimensional formats (cerebral organoids) outside of the body are offering scientists unique and valuable insights into the evolutionary development and some of the mechanisms of health and disease in our living brains (‘in vivo’) .

 Working with small samples of skin donated by people living with Frontotemporal Dementia (FTD), familial Alzheimer’s Disease (fAD) and ‘control’ participants, Selina’s research investigates why brain cells generated from people living with these kinds of dementia behave differently to those from control participants.

 Witnessing the careful nurturing and transformations of their own skin cells as they were transformed into brain cell cultures at Selina’s lab, the Brains team have been exploring novel new ways of sharing and opening up these powerful technological breakthroughs to wide public audiences through a dynamic public engagement events, broadcasts, publications and immersive artworks.